What is a verruca?

 Treatment of verrucas

-At Tiptoe Foot Care we offer a variety of verruca treatments to help stimulate the body’s immune response in killing the virus.
-After discussing your lifestyle needs, we will formulate a bespoke treatment plan that we believe is most likely to be effective given the strain of virus you have and minimise pain or discomfort.
-We understand that work, travel or sporting commitments might require a different style or speed of treatment and are keen to avoid unnecessary scarring.
+At Tiptoe Foot Care we offer a variety of verruca treatments including freezing, dry needling or caustic acid treatments, to help stimulate the body’s immune response in killing the virus.
+After discussing your lifestyle needs, we will formulate a personal treatment plan that we believe is most likely to be effective given the strain of virus you have and minimise pain or discomfort.
+We understand that work, travel or sporting commitments might require a different style or speed of treatment and will help you to decide on your preferred option although we are keen to avoid unnecessary scarring.

 What is athlete’s foot?